amukherj/envoygrpc/README.md

     ./bin/client 0.0.0.0:9943 "Your message here"

+#### TLS via Secrets Discovery Service (SDS)
+You can serve TLS certs via the Secrets Discovery Service (SDS) instead of statically.
+There is a simplistic SDS implementation in cmd/sds/main.go.
+To test this, run the following commands in addition to starting the two instances of ./bin/server on 50501 and 50503.

+	./sds
+    ./bin/envoy -c config/envoy/tls/envoy-sds.yaml

+Run the client:

+    ./bin/client 0.0.0.0:9943 "Your message here"

+QQ: Why don't we use the envoyproxy/go-control-plane implementation of SDS?
+Mainly because it doesn't support SDS connections via Unix domain sockets and require that you set up mTLS between Envoy and the control plane process running the SDS implementation.
+Feel free to fork this repo and try it.

 ### Egress
 Start two instances of the gRPC server on a remote server.
 Note the IP address of the remote server.